 The Luftwaffe bombs and sinks Dutch liners Statendam (28,300 t) and Veendam (15,500 t) at Rotterdam.

-The RAF and Dutch fighters shoot down Junkers Ju 52 transports over Holland.
-The RAF also conducts fighter-bomber raids on advancing Wehrmacht armoured troops.
+The RAF and Dutch fighters shoot down Junkers Ju 52 transport planes over Holland.
+The RAF also conducts fighter-bomber raids on advancing Wehrmacht armored troops.
 Of 32 RAF Battle bombers sent into action, 16 are shot down and the rest damaged.

-The Luftwaffe mistakenly bombs Frieburg by mistake, killing 57 civilians.
+The Luftwaffe mistakenly bombs Freiburg by mistake, killing 57 civilians.
 Propaganda Minister Goebbels promptly blames the French.

 There is a major dogfight over Belgium as Nine Belgian Fairey Fox biplane fighters intercept a group of Bf 109s.
 The biplanes manage to shoot one Messerschmitt down for three of their own number.